|

 Data Synopsis:

-Specimens collected throughout the carrier of Dean W. Taylor throughout
+Specimens collected throughout the career of Dean W. Taylor throughout

 many regions of the state.
 Collections are especially strong in